 - Source of vitamins thanks to the hemp seed oil and hemp protein

 - MSM, omega-6 and omega-3 acids to combat inflammatory issues

 - Turmeric as a natural ingredient that reduces joint stiffness and discomfort

 - 1 chew per day, so the jar is sufficient for about 4 months

 The jar may not be sufficient for a longer period for large dog breeds as the Bernese Mountain dog.
 Still my research proves that is great value for money as compared to other brands.

 Their thick long-haired coats are suited for cold weather, so they may find it hard residing in a warm apartment.
 Furthermore, their fear of abandonment may cause them to become destructive when left alone.
 Lastly, while they don’t require a lot of brushing, they do shed significant amounts of hair.

 So, let’s sum it up.
-If you’re looking for a big dog for an apartment, the Bernie isn’t for you.
-Their health problems, attachment based issues, thick fur coats and need of exercise aren’t suited for apartment living.
-Raising a Bernie in an apartment is not impossible, but it will do harm to the pup.
-Bernese Mountain dogs are best raised in a yard where the weather is mild to cold all year long.
+If you’re looking for a big dog for an apartment, the Bernie isn’t the right choice for you.
+Their health problems, joint issues, thick fur coat and need of exercise aren’t suited for apartment living.
+Raising a Bernie in an apartment is not impossible, but it will affect the health of your pup.